“On Chesil Beach” and What Is Expected of Women

 The taboo nature of sex in those meek years before the Swinging Sixties is largely responsible for the couple’s demise.
 Both sex and the portrayal of it in popular culture has evolved considerably since then; now graphic porn is easily accessible, and mainstream film and TV offer healthy dosings of nudity.
 But the casual ubiquity of the act has led to a fresh set of problems: “With young people’s sexual performance, there’s a huge amount of anxiety nowadays, in a way there would’ve been for Florence and Edward, but for very different reasons,” Cooke points out.
 “Now the pressure comes from the normalization of extreme forms of sexual behavior—what young people often feel they are expected to live up to.
 It can be hugely inhibiting and doesn’t really allow a connection with vulnerability or intimacy.”

 Cooke’s On Chesil Beach is a wonderfully faithful adaptation, up until the last twenty minutes; the ending marks the most significant departure from the book, with a conclusion that’s both more emotionally satisfying and more sentimental than the novel’s.
 McEwan called this end “cinematically irresistible” and Cooke says he wanted to give the audience “a catharsis that wasn’t in the book,” a better look inside the burden of Edward’s decisions.
 “The narrator of the book is a slightly distant, colder voice, writing from the present looking back,” Cooke says.
 “It’s like an adult voice that can see the folly of the choices the characters are making.
 But you can’t have that perspective in the movie—you’re there, with them.”
-Spoiler alert here, but, in the book, the two characters never see each other again, and in the film, they do, wordlessly mourning What Might Have Been.
+Spoiler alert here, but in the book, the two characters never see each other again, and in the film they do, wordlessly mourning What Might Have Been.

 The new conclusion is probably truer to the times we’re in currently.
-Seeing how it all turns out, how they both ended up, is more than possible in 2018: Edward would know Florence got married to someone else because he’d lurk her Facebook photos while on the toilet.
+Seeing how it all turns out, how they both ended up, is more than possible in present day: Edward would know Florence got married to someone else because he’d lurk her Facebook photos while on the toilet.
 But he also likely wouldn’t have waited for sex until marriage, making the whole thing less touchy and pressure-filled—and, consequently, less heart-wrenching.
 Perhaps a version of Edward coming of age in 2018 would’ve read “Cat Person,” followed the #MeToo movement, and become wise to his mistakes.
-He could encourage Florence to get therapy, go slower, discuss sex so that she felt more comfortable—or they wouldn’t get married at all, after noticing their fundamental incompatibilities.
+He would encourage Florence to get therapy, go slower, discuss sex so that she felt more comfortable—or they wouldn’t get married at all, after noticing their fundamental incompatibilities.
 At least we’ve got more options.
 FL